-ID Criteria Implementation Guidance Must / Should 10.2 Visitors, vendors, and service providers must present photo identification upon arrival, and a log must be maintained that records the details of the visit.
-All visitors should be escorted.
-In addition, all visitors and service providers should be issued temporary identification.
-If temporary identification is used, it must be visibly displayed at all times during the visit.
-The registration log must include the following: Date of the visit; Visitor's name; Verification of photo identification (type verified such as license or national ID card).
-Frequent, well known visitors such as regular vendors may forego the photo identification, but must still be logged in and out of the facility; Time of arrival; Company point of contact; and Time of departure.
-Must 10.8 Arriving packages and mail should be periodically screened for contraband before being admitted.
+ID Criteria Implementation Guidance Must / Should 10.7 Prior to arrival, the carrier should notify the facility of the estimated time of arrival for the scheduled pick up, the name of the driver, and truck number.
+Where operationally feasible, CTPAT Members should allow deliveries and pickups by appointment only.
+This criterion will help shippers and carriers to avoid fictitious pickups.
+Fictitious pick-ups are criminal schemes that result in the theft of cargo by deception that includes truck drivers using fake IDs and/or fictitious businesses set up for the purpose of cargo theft.
+Should When a carrier has regular drivers that pick up goods from a certain facility, a good practice is for the facility to maintain a list of the drivers with their pictures.
+Therefore, if it is not feasible to let the company know which driver is coming, the company will still be able to verify that the driver is approved to pick up cargo from the facility.
+10.8 Arriving packages and mail should be periodically screened for contraband before being admitted.
 Examples of such contraband include, but are not limited to, explosives, illegal drugs, and currency.
 Should 10.9 Delivery of goods to the consignee or other persons accepting delivery of cargo at the partner's facility should be limited to a specific monitored area.
 Should 10.10 If security guards are used, work instructions for security guards must be contained in written policies and procedures.
 Management must periodically verify compliance and appropriateness with these procedures through audits and policy reviews.
 Though guards may be employed at any facility, they are often employed at manufacturing sites, seaports, distribution centers, storage yards for Instruments of International Traffic, consolidator, and forwarders operating sites.
 Must